Richardaeld/Fat_Racoon_Kitchen/README.md

         + Problem disappeared after HTML structure was rewritten to make proper use of Bootstrap's `container` and `container-fluid` classes.
 + Sticky note's pseudo-element(s) have a `box-shadow` that occasinally displays its transparent body.
     + Caused by:
-        + Containers that are too tall, too wide too short, and too thin.
+        + Containers that are too tall, too wide, too short, and/or too thin.
     + Attempted fix(s):
         + Containers with a minimum and maximum base size were created (`<size>-content-height`).
         + The pseudo-element(s) and `box-shadow` were updated to allow for greater variation in their container size.
     + Thought(s):
         + The attempted fixes only minimized appearance of the bug.
-        + More reduction in the size of the pseudo-element(s) and an increase in the size of the `box-shadow` could remove this bug further, however it will take a considerable amount of time to find this "golden-ratio" for all screen resolution and browser/device combinations.
+        + More reduction in the size of the pseudo-element(s) and an increase in the size of the `box-shadow` could remove this bug further.
+However, it will take a considerable amount of time to find this "golden-ratio" for all screen resolutions and browser/device combinations.

 ## Other Problems
 + Lack of accepted email suffixes (email validation).
     + Caused by:
         + Limitations of the JS validation logic.
     + Attempted fix(s):
-        + Expanded suffixes allowed for validation to include `.net` and `.org`.
+        + Expanded suffixes allowed to include `.net` and `.org`.
     + Thought(s):
         + Email validation should be handled by Python only, instead of JS and Python.
 This could allow Python to check if the email account is real and remove the reliance on suffixes for validation.
 + MongoDB's general user search, `mongo.db.<collection>.find("$text": "$search": <value>)`, is unable to return booleans.
 Thus, users are not able to search for **Grandparent Classics** or **Lazy Favorites**.